Acute proliferative glomerulonephritis: Diagnosis

 Clinically, acute proliferative glomerulonephritis is diagnosed following a differential diagnosis between (and, ultimately, diagnosis of) staphylococcal and streptococcal impetigo.
 Serologically, diagnostic markers can be tested; specifically, the streptozyme test is used and measures multiple streptococcal antibodies: antistreptolysin, antihyaluronidase, antistreptokinase, antinicotinamide-adenine dinucleotidase, and anti-DNAse B antibodies.

 Differential diagnosis

-The differential diagnosis of acute proliferative glomerulonephritisis is based on the following:
+The differential diagnosis of acute proliferative glomerulonephritis is based on the following: